OpenDiscordBots/odb-template/README.md

 To install the dependencies you can then run `poetry install` in the folder you cloned the repository to.

+You need to copy `.env.example` to `.env` and fill in the appropriate values.

-To run the bot run `poetry run task start`.
+To run the bot run `poetry run task start` or `docker-compose up` to run with docker.